The Ultimate Guide to Quality Score: 15 PPC Experts Discuss Google Ads Quality Score

 Those steps being said; there are times that we find widely varying CTRs by geography.
 In cases like this, we might rework the campaign's geographic organization and associated ad copies.
-There are other cases where the keyword does not do well in the ad copy, and we use the tilde command or google sets (my SEL article here addressing these tools) to rework the ad copy.
+There are other cases where the keyword does not do well in the ad copy, and we use the tilde command or google sets to rework the ad copy.

 George Michie: Tighter groupings with appropriate and compelling ad text is the most effective fix.
 Small tweaks to the ad text is generally a waste of time.
 Finding a compelling “why shop here?” message matters, targeted text matters, promotional offer copy should be tested.

 Larry Kim: The biggest component of Quality Score is click-through-rate, so simply focus on PPC account optimization activities that tend to raise CTR, for example:

 - Be more specific: Choose specific mid-tail keywords that are more relevant to your website.
 Use negative keywords to reduce unwanted impressions.

 - Micro-Target: Organize your keywords into smaller, specific keyword groupings – for an example of what this looks like in practice, try out the Keyword Niche Finder.
 Once you’ve selected your keyword niches, it’s critical that you theme your ad text and landing pages specifically to those keyword groupings.